-If there is a FCRA violation, you can sue in court.
-Here are the remedies that are available:
+If an FCRA violation happens, you can sue in court.
+Here are the remedies that are available.

-If you can show that the credit reporting agency (CRA), information furnisher, or entity using the information willfully violated its obligations under the FCRA, then you may be entitled to recover up to all of the following damages:
+If you can show that the CRA, information furnisher, or entity using the information willfully violated its obligations under the FCRA, then you may be entitled to recover up to all of the following damages:

 You are also entitled to damages if you can show that the CRA or other entity negligently failed to comply with its obligations under the FCRA.
 Damages here include:

 The FCRA has a penalty for filing any lawsuit or subsequent court papers that are later determined to have been filed in "bad faith or for purposes of harassment."
-You (or the defendant) may have to pay the other side's attorney fees if you/they file bad faith papers and lose.
+You (or the defendant) might have to pay the other side's attorney fees if you (or they) file bad faith papers and lose.
 (15 U.S.C. § 1681n, 15 U.S.C. § 1681o).

-You can file a complaint in either federal court or your state's court.
-There is a time limit (called a statute of limitations) for filing a FCRA complaint.
-It must be filed no later than:
+You can file a complaint in either federal court or your state's court, subject to a time limit—called a "statute of limitations."
+Your suit must be filed no later than the sooner of: